 #1-4: West Coast Avengers Assemble (ISBN 0785162232)

-Collects the issues surrounding the launch of Avengers West Coast – Avengers #250, Iron Man Annual 7, and the 1984 West Coast Avengers four-issue limited series – as well as scattered plot pages from other Avengers issues.
+Collect s1984 West Coast Avengers four-issue limited series plus the issues surrounding the launch of Avengers West Coast – Avengers #250, Iron Man Annual 7, as well as excerpts from Avengers #239, 243-244, & 246 and Avengers West Coast #100.
 Also available in hardcover and below in Omnibus, Vol. 1.

 Vision and the Scarlet Witch #1-4

-This 1982 mini-series also acts as a pre-cursor to some of the themes in West Coast Avengers, though it is not a direct prequel.
+This 1982 mini-series also acts as a pre-cursor to some of the themes in West Coast Avengers, though it is not a direct prequel to the series.
 Also collects Giant-Size Avengers #4

 In oversized format…